balazs129/hiertags-dev/README.md

 ###2.
 Create the environment
 Because of security reasons we will run the site from a dedicated user home directory.
 Create the user, and set password for the account.
+The name of the user have to be 'hiertags' to the site function properly, however you can change to anything if you change the corresponding config files too.
 ```bash
     sudo useradd -s /bin/bash -m hiertags
     sudo passwd hiertags